OriolMoreno/C.A.R.L.E.S/README.md

 ### Inverse kinematics algorithm + visualizer

-This algorithm built from scratch is baes don the geometric inverse kinematics method for calculating arm degrees from coordinates, and the smooth movement between two points is calculated using a continuous rectiliniar trajectory.
+This algorithm built from scratch is based on the geometric inverse kinematics method for calculating arm degrees from coordinates, and the smooth movement between two points is calculated using a continuous rectiliniar trajectory.

 The visualizer takes an imput of an x,y,z position inside the workspace and shows an animation of _C.A.R.L.E.S._' arm doing the designated trajectory.
 As an example, this is the animation it'd play as a celebration when winning the game: